joppuyo/acf-image-aspect-ratio-crop/readme.txt

 = 4.0.6 (2020-10-03) =
 * Fix: Issue where image is incorrectly cropped if image has EXIF rotation and exceeds big image threshold

+= 5.0.0-beta1 (13.09.2020) =
+* Breaking change: REST API is now used for cropping image instead of admin-ajax
+* Feature: Added frontend image crop.
+Please be aware of the following limitations:
+  * It’s currently not possible to limit upload file size for front-end uploads
+  * It’s currently not possible to to limit file format for front-end uploads.
+JPEG, PNG and GIF images are allowed
+  * It’s currently not possible to limit height and width for front-end uploads.
+This means that pixel crop images may be smaller than the target but they will still have the correct aspect ratio.

 = 4.0.5 (2020-09-06) =
 * Fix: Bump version